88.8K

 This episode was peer reviewed using a modified revised METRIQ (rMETRIQ) Score.
 Learn more about The Peds NP's formal peer review process at www.thepedsnp.com/peerreview

 What does this score mean?
 This episode underwent a formal quality assurance and peer review process.
-It received a lower score because of the editorial nature of the content that could not achieve the highest score for question 4 criteria.
+It received a lower score because of the editorial nature of the content that could not achieve the highest score for question 1 and 4 criteria.
+There is sufficient background to situate the listener, but there are no referrals to other valuable sites.
+References are sited, but they do not correspond to specific statements.

 Financial disclosures/conflicts of interest: None